 - if applicable, how much the airline must pay them and how the amount changes with the length of their delay;

-- what treatment (food, drink, and other) the airline must give them; and
+- what assistance (food, drink, and other) the airline must give them; and

-- about their rights and options for making a complaint, including to the Agency.
+- about their rights and options for making a complaint, including to the CTA.

 This information must be shared directly with the passenger audibly, and, if requested, visually (e.g., in writing) at the time boarding is denied.
 Airlines must also share the information with the passenger through the means of communication the passenger has selected (e.g., SMS or e-mail) from among those available.
 If the passenger has not expressed a preference, airlines may use their usual method of communicating with passengers.

-IX.
-Obligations: Situations within the carrier's control, but required for safety
+9. Obligations: Situations within the airline's control, but required for safety

 Alternate travel arrangements

-Large carriers must provide the passenger with a confirmed reservation on the next available flight they operate or operated by another carrier with which the large carrier has a commercial agreement.
+Large airlines must book the passenger on the next available flight that is operated by them, or an airline with which they have a commercial agreement.
 The new flight: